dotnet/android/README.md

     because it generates sources, and those sources won't exist on the initial project load.
 Rebuild the project should this happen.

+## Linux build notes

+If you have the `binfmt_misc` module enabled with any of Mono or Wine installed and you plan to cross-build the Windows compilers and tools (by enabling the `mxe-Win32` or `mxe-Win64` host targets) as well as LLVM+AOT targets, you will need to disable `binfmt_misc` for the duration of the build or the Mono/LLVM configure scripts will fail to detect they are cross-compiling and they will produce Windows PE executables for tools required by the build.

+To disable `binfmt_misc` you need to issue the following command as root:

+        echo 0 > /proc/sys/fs/binfmt_misc/status

+and to enable it again, issue the following command:

+        echo 1 > /proc/sys/fs/binfmt_misc/status

 # Build Output Directory Structure

 There are two configurations, `Debug` and `Release`, controlled by the